2019–20 Australian bushfire season: Victoria

 The first day of two-day cricket tour match between a Victoria XI and New Zealand in Melbourne was cancelled due to extreme heat conditions.

 On 30 December, there were three active fires in East Gippsland with a combined area of more than 130,000 hectare, and another in the north-east of the state near Walwa heading south-east towards Cudgewa.
 An evacuation warning was issued for the East Gippsland town of Goongerah, which is surrounded by high-value old growth forests, as well as Cudgewa.
 On the same day, a fire broke out in the Plenty Gorge Parklands, situated in Melbourne's northern suburbs between Bundoora, Mill Park, South Morang, Greensborough and Plenty.

+Smog and bushfire smoke over Fairfield Station in Melbourne.
+During the fires Melbourne had the worst recorded air quality in the world.

 Fires reached the town of Mallacoota by around 8 am AEDT on 31 December 2019.
 At 11 am AEDT 31 December, fires had begun to approach the vacation town of Lakes Entrance.
 Despite the recommendation that large portions of East Gippsland be evacuated, approximately 30,000 holiday makers chose to remain in the region.
 Approximately 4,000 people, including 3,000 tourists, remained in Mallacoota as the fire began making its closest approach to the town, cutting off roads in the process; Mallacoota had not been issued with an evacuation warning on 29 December.
 On 3 January, approximately 1,160 people from Mallacoota were evacuated on naval vessels HMAS Choules and MV Sycamore.